fidelicura/dotfiles/README.md

 Just run `install.sh` and here you go.
 Have a good day.

 p.s.
-I really prefer installing Brave and OpenOffice by building from AUR, not via AUR helpers.
+I really prefer installing Brave and OnlyOffice by building from AUR, not via AUR helpers.

 ## State